Father Drowns Trying to Save 2 Children in Jenner, Kids Presumed Dead

 A man died and two children were missing at Blind Beach in Jenner Sunday, and officials searching for the pair of kids said they are presumed to be dead.

 Sonoma County Sheriff’s official Lt.
-Michael Raasch said that first responders received a distress call that three people were in the water.
+Michael Raasch said that first responders received a distress call that three people were in the water amid dangerous surf conditions.

-The father drowned attempting to save his two children, ages six and four, who remain missing.
+The father drowned attempting to save his two children, a 7-year-old girl and 4-year-old boy, who remained missing.
+The man was identified Monday as 40-year-old Petaluma resident Michael Wyman, according to the sheriff's office.

 His wife and a friend were both present.